torodb/stampede/stampede/documentation/docs/about.md

 * Command `applyOps` reception will stop the replication server.
 * Command `collMod` reception will be ignored.
 * MongoDB sharding environment are not supported currently.
+* Decimal128 data type is not fully supported, if NaN, +Infinite or -Infinite representations are used Stampede stops and logs the error.

 In addition to the previous limitations, just some kind of indexes are supported: